ksens/shim/README.md

 The `shim` program must run on the system that a SciDB coordinator runs on.

-Note: libscidbclient.so must be in shim's library path.
-This may entail setting LD_LIBRARY_PATH=/opt/scidb/<whatever>/lib  before running shim.
+Note: libscidbclient.so and SciDB's boost libraries must be in shim's library path.
+This may entail setting LD_LIBRARY_PATH=/opt/scidb/<whatever>/lib:/opt/scidb/<whatever>/3rdparty/boost/lib before running shim.
 You don't have to worry about that if you install and run shim as a service.

 Note: Shim queries are limited to at most 1,000,000 characters.